simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 **Colour Histogram**
 -	Shows the distribution of colours within an image.
 -	Helps to identify and differentiate between signs based on colour variations.
--

 After applying these methods, each image is now represented as a feature vector, where different parts of the vector come from each extraction method above.
 By representing images as feature vectors, the model can focus on specific patterns and details during training.
 This manual extraction process helps the model to better identify subtle differences that might be overlooked when using raw pixel data alone, leading to improved performance and accuracy in predictions.

-The outputs of these feature extraction methods can be seen below:

 ## Data Splitting